1793

 Johnson (at

-IBM) invents the RAMAC (Random Access Method of Accounting Control) drive,
+IBM) invents the RAMAC (Random Access Method of

-which used disks rather than cylinders to hold data.
+which used disks rather than cylinders

-The world's
+1957 The world's

-first artificial satellite, Sputnik, is launched (4 Oct, USSR)
+first artificial satellite, Sputnik, is launched

-Sputnik II is
+USSR); Sputnik II is

 launched on 3 November (USSR)

-1958
+1958 Western

-Union introduces Telex, direct-dial teleprinter service (USA)
+Union introduces Telex, a direct-dial teleprinter service

 AT&T introduces the

-first commercial modem (modulator-demodulator)
+first commercial modem (modulator-

 LASER invented at